Caulk. It can be intimidating and definitely takes some time, but use these caulking tips and you’ll love the finished, professional look you create!

 Before I dig in, a little bit of background for you.
-“Silicone” strictly speaking of the name, is a non water soluble, super stinky product that plumbers use around sinks and tubs.
+“Silicone” strictly speaking of the name, is a non-water-soluble, super stinky product that plumbers use around sinks and tubs.
 It’s usually clear and is meant to create a water tight seal.
 You can’t paint over it or the paint would bead up and looks terrible.
 It dries but stays cushiony and rubbery which is great for keeping water out of areas that expand and contract with heat and cold often (like a shower).

 Types of Caulk

 Caulking Tips for a Perfect Finish

 I use my finger and a smooth damp rag to apply silicone and caulk.
 If you’re not into that- I get it, it does kill your fingers.
-My family swears by a caulking applicator like this one that can be used to get a nice corner instead of your finger.
+My family swears by a caulking applicator that can be used to get a nice corner instead of your finger.
 Just drag it along as you would your rag or finger.
 I’m all about efficiency (also known as impatient) so pulling this out every time I needed to smooth a line was too finicky for me.

 Professional painters will push the caulking gun along the baseboard, but most of us will find it easier to pull or drag the caulking gun along, using the tip to smooth it as we go.
 Find out what works for you and go with that.

-See more from Colleen over at LemonThistle:
+See more from Colleen over at LemonThistle